-You are HIV-positive.
 Your partner of 5 years has left you.
 You are feeling extremely depressed and rejected.
 You get together for a drink and chat with an old friend with whom you have been sexually intimate in the past (without using condoms or other latex protection).
-You are talking and being comforted by this old friend when he or she suggests having sex again for old time sake.
+You are talking and being comforted by this old friend when he or she suggests having sex again for old times sake.
 You find this person sexually attractive.
 What do you do?

+With a partner, role-play negotiating safer sex in this situation.
+One person plays the person who is high who does not want to use latex protection.
+The other person plays the person who is not high and does want to use latex.
+With a partner, role-play negotiating safer sex in this situation.
 One person plays the old friend who argues that no latex is needed because you had unprotected sex in the past and he or she did not get infected.
 The other person plays the person who is depressed, and wants to be with this old friend, but feels they should use latex.

-- Scenario No. 4 ---
+- Scenario No. 3 ---